carlonicora/obsidian-rpg-manager/README.md

 1. **Install the software:** Go to [ollama.com](https://ollama.com) and download ollama for your platform
 2. **Download a model:** Use a run command to download a model: `ollama run llama3.1` on command line.
 This downloads a model and starts an ollama server on your own computer.
-3. **Set the rpg-manager config:** Set the ollamaUrl and ollamaModel vars in the config:
+3. **Set the rpg-manager config:** Set the ollamaUrl and model vars in the config:

 - **REQUIRED** ollamaUrl: default ollama setup puts the server on "http://localhost:11434"
 - **OPTIONAL** ollamaMode; default model is `llama3.1`.
 You can explore different models based on your memory and GPU capabilities

 4. **Exclusivity Note:** Ollama is mutually exclusive with ChatGPT.
 If the ollamaUrl is set, ollama is used and chatGPT will **not** be used, regardless of api key
 5. **Shutting down:** When you are finished, shut down ollama (for Windows, it's in the system tray), as it holds a large amount of memory resources.
 You will need to use `ollama run llama3.1` the next time to want to run this again